-Berman: The reinvention of Sharon McPhail, school superintendent
+Berman: The unpredictable path of Sharon McPhail

 A high school student was in the office, threatening to kill herself.
 Half the teaching staff were substitutes.
 Even the office staff members shrugged and ignored the new superintendent, Sharon McPhail, as she tried to find her desk.